COMMANDO2406/TextToPng/README.md

 # How to Use
 Make sure you have PIL installed.
 You can install it using pip: pip install Pillow

-Save the input string in a text file named 'data.txt'

-Run the script.
+Run the script and enter the string you would like to be converted.
 The output image will be saved as 'output_image.png' in the same directory as the script.

 # How it Works
-1. The script reads the input string from 'data.txt' and converts it to binary format using ASCII encoding.
+1. The script reads the input string and converts it to binary format using ASCII encoding.

 2. The binary data is converted into a list of pixels, with each pixel represented as a list of eight bits.